tetra-framework/tetra/README.md

 Full stack component framework for [Django](http://djangoproject.com) using [Alpine.js](https://alpinejs.dev)

-Tetra is a new full stack component framework for Django, bridging the gap between your server logic and front end presentation.
-It uses a public shared state and a resumable server state to enable inplace updates.
-It also encapsulates your Python, HTML, JavaScript and CSS into one file for close proximity of related concerns.
+**Tetra is a new Django full stack component framework that bridges the gap between your server logic and front end presentation.
+To enable in-place updates, it employs a public shared state and a resumable server state.
+It also combines your Python, HTML, JavaScript, and CSS into a single file for easy access to related concerns.**

 See  examples at [tetraframework.com](https://www.tetraframework.com)